serokell/srkwarrior/README.md

 * Bugwarrior doesn't currently implement token-based authentication for YouTrack, so you will need to create a login/password pair.
 If you're not sure how, ask the operations team.
-* `serokellwarrior-export` tool is not safe if anything else modifies Timewarrior DB while it runs.
+* `srkwarrior-export` tool is not safe if anything else modifies Timewarrior DB while it runs.
 The problem here is that Timewarrior entries, unlike Taskwarrior, do not have UUIDs, only relative IDs.
 This can be resolved either by sending a patch to Timewarrior that adds UUIDs, or by locking the database while export tool runs (for example, by moving the directory to another place, and then moving it back, or sending patch to Timewarrior that makes it lock-aware).
 This issue has high priority as it has potential to cause data loss.
-* `serokellwarrior-report` tool presumes that days are the smallest report granularity for annotations.
+* `srkwarrior-report` tool presumes that days are the smallest report granularity for annotations.
 It means that if you generate a report that is supposed to only include the last 4 hours of work, it will also include annotations for the rest of the day.
 Fixing this would mean reimplementing